fabien-todescato/zcube/README.md

 The bulk of the library is written in Java, around hopefully efficient _immutable_ data structures.
 A thin Clojure layer provides for the public API of the library.

+* A **ZDDNumber** represents a linear combination of sets of trees with integer coefficents.
+* A **ZDDTree** is a symbolic expression that represents a sets of trees.
+* A **ZDD** is a symbolic decision-diagram based representation of a set of trees.

+The _ZDD_ type is not exposed by the public Clojure API.

 The rather simple API provides two styles of computing aggregate counts of subtrees :

-* An _accumulative style_ whereby, given a tree and a coefficient, occurrences of its subtrees are accumulated into an immutable _ZNumber_.
+* An _accumulative style_ whereby :
+  * Given a tree and an integer coefficient, occurrences of its subtrees are accumulated into an immutable _ZDDNumber_.
-* A _commutative associative_ style whereby a tree and a coefficient yield a _ZNumber_, and _ZNumber_ may be added.
+* A _commutative associative_ style whereby :
+  * A tree and an integer coefficient yield a _ZDDNumber_
+  * Sequences of _ZDDNumber_ may be added.

 See [Add ALL The Things][1] for a good introduction to the power of associativity and commutativity.